cseanburns/electronic_resource_mgmt/src/07-electronic-access.md

 SAML authentication for libraries is [OpenAthens][openathens].

+SAML, or
+*Security Assertion Markup Language*, is an XML-based standard that exchanges and authorizes data between parties, in particular, between an identity provider (IdP) and a service provider (SP).

 Unlike a proxy / IP
 authentication process,
-SAML is a type of identity
+SAML's main function is that of a identity verification system.
-verification system.
 Under this method,
 libraries offer a single sign-on process, and once authenticated, patrons have access to all SAML ready content or service providers.
 The process is similar to
 the [Duo Single Sign-On][duo]
-service our university
+service many universities
-uses for authentication.
+use for authentication.
 In the OpenAthens case,
 users are authenticated via
 an identity provider,
 which would be the library
 or the broader institution
-(and usually via some
-other software service).
+(and usually via some other software service).
 The library provides identification by connecting to its organization's identity management system,